ziopads/dom-slides/dom.md

 # The DOM is ...

-1. The Document Object Model (DOM) is a programming interface (API) for HTML (and XML) documents.
+1. a programming interface (API) for HTML (and XML) documents.
 1. a fully object-oriented representation of the web page.
 1. can be modified with a scripting language such as JavaScript.

 ---

-# Infographic

-1.

----

 # What is an API?

-1. Application Programming Interface
+1. Application Programming Interface:
+A system that allows you to access the features of something

 ---

 # The DOM is an object

-1. HTML
+HTML is a document.
-2. DOM
+The DOM is an object that represents the HTML.
+HTML tags become elements within the DOM.

 ---